wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Changelog ==

+= 2.0 =
+* NEW: Added the widget
+* NEW: Added control if the core options have been setup by the user, otherwise print the admin notice in the backend
+* NEW: Added possibility to define the maximum lenght of tags descriptions
+* NEW: Added link to the original bookmark on Delicious
+* Other minor improvements

 = 1.0 =
-* NEW: Now you can avoid the plugin's CSS and use your own styles from your theme CSS.
+* NEW: Now you can avoid the plugin's CSS and use your own styles from your theme CSS
 * Compatibility with WordPress 3.0

 = 0.6 =